pho-souza/PyDFNotesExtractor/README.rst

-Sample Module Repository
+PyDFNotesExtractor
 ========================

-This simple project is an example repo for Python projects.
+This project pretends to reimplement the pdfannots repo using just PyMuPDF2.

 `Learn more <http://www.kennethreitz.org/essays/repository-structure-and-python>`_.